ysdede/jesse-picker/README.md

-# jesse-picker, a tool kit for picking, refining dnas and performing random tests.
+# jesse-picker, a toolkit for picking, refining dnas and performing random tests.

 ## Installation